briandfoy/perl7faq/README.md

 ## When will this happen?

-In his annoucement at The Perl Conference in the Cloud, Sawyer X (Perl Project Lead) said they'd like to have it within a year, but maybe sooner than that.
+In his announcement at The Perl Conference in the Cloud, Sawyer X (Perl Project Lead) said they'd like to have it within a year, but maybe sooner than that.

 ## How can I help?